-Effective September 2008, the Company increased its number of authorized shares to 110,000,000 shares, of which 100,000,000 shares of capital stock are designated as common stock with par value of \$0.01 per share and 10,000,000 shares of capital stock are designated as preferred stock with a par value of \$0.001 per share.
-As of August 31, 2009, there were 22,655,260 shares of our common stock outstanding.
+The Company is authorized to issue 110,000,000 shares of capital stock, of which 100,000,000 shares of capital stock are designated as common stock with a par value of \$0.01 per share and 10,000,000 shares of capital stock are designated as preferred stock with a par value of \$0.001 per share.
+As of August 31, 2010, there were 23,670,260 shares of our common stock outstanding.
 All shares of common stock have equal voting rights and, when validly issued and outstanding, are entitled to one non-cumulative vote per share in all matters to be voted upon by shareholders.
 The shares of common stock have no pre-emptive, subscription, conversion or redemption rights and may be issued only as fully paid and non-assessable shares.
-Holders of the common stock are entitled to equal ratable rights to dividends and distributions with respect to the common stock, are entitled to share ratably in all assets remaining available for distribution to them after payment or provision for all liabilities and any preferential liquidation rights of any preferred stock then outstanding.
+Holders of the common stock are entitled to equal ratable rights to dividends and distributions with respect to the common stock, as may be declared by the Board of Directors out of funds legally available.
+In the event of a liquidation, dissolution or winding up of the affairs of the Company, the holders of common stock are entitled to share ratably in all assets remaining available for distribution to them after payment or provision for all liabilities and any preferred stock then outstanding.